keerthi-siddigari/AI_ResumeScanner/README.md

 -**Deployment:** Render

 # How to run locally?
-1.Clone the repository or use the command below in terminal.
+1.Clone the repository or use this command in terminal.
 ```git clone https://github.com/keerthi-siddigari/AI_ResumeScanner.git```

 2.Navigate to the project file.